 Herba Siegesbeckiae(Siegesbeckia Herb).

-Brief Introduction: The Herb Herba Siegesbeckiae is the dried aerial part of Siegesbeckia orientalis L., Siegesbeckia pubescens Makino or Siegesbeckia glabrescens Makino(family Compositae), used (1).to dispel wind-damp and unblock collateral meridians for treating wind-damp(rheumatic or rheumatoid) arthralgia, and (2).to clear heat and counteract toxins for treating boils, sores, abscesses, and ulcers.
+Brief introduction: The Herb Herba Siegesbeckiae is the dried aerial part of Siegesbeckia orientalis L., Siegesbeckia pubescens Makino or Siegesbeckia glabrescens Makino(family Compositae), used (1).to dispel wind-damp and unblock collateral meridians for treating wind-damp(rheumatic or rheumatoid) arthralgia, and (2).to clear heat and counteract toxins for treating boils, sores, abscesses, and ulcers.
 The herb is commonly known as Herba Siegesbeckiae, Siegesbeckia Herb, Xī Xiān Cǎo.

-✵Official herbal classics and famous herbal classics defined the herb Herba Siegesbeckiae(Siegesbeckia Herb) as the dried aerial part of (1).
+Botanical source: Official herbal classics and famous herbal classics defined the herb Herba Siegesbeckiae(Siegesbeckia Herb) as the dried aerial part of (1).
 Siegesbeckia orientalis L., (2).
 Siegesbeckia pubescens Makino., (3).
 Siegesbeckia glabrescens Makino.
 They are plants of the Siegesbeckia L genus, Asteraceae family, Campanulales order.
 These commonly used species are introduced as:

-(1).Siegesbeckia orientalis L.: It is commonly known as Xī Xiān Cǎo.
+(1).Siegesbeckia orientalis L.: Botanical description: It is commonly known as Xī Xiān Cǎo.
 Annual herbs.
 Stem erect, ca. 30~100 cm tall, branches obtuse, upper branches often dizygotic; All branches pale pubescent.
 Basal leaf flowering withered; Central leaf triangular-ovoid or ovate-lanceolate, 4~10 cm long, 1.8~6.5 cm wide, base broadly cuneate, descending into a winged stalk, apex acuminate, margin regularly lobed or coarsely toothed, papery, green above, pale green below, glandular, both surfaces hairy, basal veins triply, lateral veins and reticulate veins conspicuous; Upper leaves becoming smaller, ovate-oblong, margin shallowly undulate or entire, subsessile.

 Inflorescences 15~20 mm in diameter, mostly clustered at branchlets, arranged into leafy panicles; Pedicels 1.5~4 cm long, densely pubescent; Involucre broadly bell-shaped; Involucral bracts 2-layered, leafy, abaxially covered with purplish-brown capitate stipitate-glandular hairs; 5~6 outer bracts, spatulate or spatulate, spreading, 8~11 mm long, ca. 1.2 mm wide; Inner bracts ovoid oblong or ovoid, ca.5 mm long, ca. 1.5~2.2 mm wide.
 Outer bracket oblong, inwardly curved, inner bracket obovate-oblong.
 Flowers yellow; Tube length of female corolla 0.7 mm; Hermaphroditic tubular flowers upper campanulate, upper with 4~5 ovoid lobes.
 Achene obovate-ovoid, 4-ribbed, tip with grayish-brown annular projections, 3~3.5 mm long, 1~1.5 mm wide.
 Its flowering period is from April to September, fruiting from June to November.

-Trait identification: Stem slightly square, much-branched, 30~110 cm long, 0.3~1 cm in diameter.
+Characters of herbs: Stem slightly square, much-branched, 30~110 cm long, 0.3~1 cm in diameter.
 Surface is grayish-green, yellow-brown or purple-brown, longitudinal groove and fine longitudinal lines, by gray pilose; Section prominent, slightly enlarged; Brittle, easily broken, cross-section yellow-white or greenish, pith broad, like white, hollow.
 Leaves opposite, wrinkled, curly, ovate, grayish-green, margin obtuse, white pilose on both sides, main veins 3.
 Some yellow heads, involucre spatulate.
 Slight smell, slightly bitter taste.

-(2).Siegesbeckia pubescens Makino.: It is commonly known as Xiàn Gěng Xī Xiān Cǎo.
+(2).Siegesbeckia pubescens Makino.: Botanical description: It is commonly known as Xiàn Gěng Xī Xiān Cǎo.
 Annual herbs.
 Stem erect, stout, 30~110 cm tall, upper much-branched, spreading grayish villous and hispid.
 Basal leaves ovate-lanceolate, flowering withered; Middle leaf ovoid or ovate, spreading, 3.5~12 cm long, 1.8~6 cm wide, base broadly cuneate, descending into a winged stalk 1~3 cm long, apex acuminate, margin with pointed regular or irregular coarse teeth; Upper leaves becoming smaller, lanceolate or ovate-lanceolate; All leaves dark green above, pale green below, 3-veined basal, lateral veins and reticulate veins conspicuous, both surfaces flattened pubescent, villous along veins.

 Inflorescences ca. 18~22 mm in diameter, mostly branched, arranged in loose panicles; Pedicels longer, dense purple-brown head with stipitate-glandular hair and villous; Involucre campanulate; Involucral bracts 2 layers, leaflike, abaxially densely purplish-brown head with stipitate-glandular hairs, outer layer linear spatulate or broadly linear, 7~14 mm long, inner layer ovoid oblong, 3.5 mm long.
 Ligulate flower corolla tube 1~1.2 mm long, ligulate apex 2-3 lobed, sometimes 5 lobed; Bisexual tubular flowers ca. 2.5 mm long, coronal campanulate, apex 4~5 lobed.
 Achene obovate-ovoid, 4-ribbed, tip with grayish-brown annular projections.
 Its flowering period is from May to August, fruiting from June to October.